figtools/figgy/README.md

     - Easily integrate your CICD process with figgy
     - **BREAK THE BUILD** if the application you're deploying is missing a required config in the environment you're deploying to.
-    - Give Developers confidence their code bootstrap properly if Figgy gives the thumbs-up!
+    - Give Developers confidence their code will bootstrap properly if Figgy gives the thumbs-up!
     - Easily determine application dependencies in _one place_ by looking at your application's **Fig Tree**

 - **The Figgy Vault**